NioTheFirst/ScType/create_typefile.md

 For example, if the name of the smart contract was `ABC`, the token type file and finance type file names need to be: `ABC_types.txt` and `ABC_ftypes.txt`, respectively.

-__It is important to note that the "name" of a smart contract is the name is used for the contract or library within the smart contract file, not necessarily the name of the file itself__
+__It is important to note that the "name" of a smart contract is the name used for the contract or library within the smart contract file, not necessarily the name of the file itself__

 For example, if the file name was `CDE.sol`, but with the file, the contract's name was `ABC`, then `ABC` should be used to name the token type and finance type files.